OliviaCrrbb/Disaster-Response-Pipeline-Webapp/README.md

 ## Licensing and Acknowledgements
-Thank you Udacity for the course and [Figure Eight](https://appen.com/resources/datasets/) for the dataset.
+Thanks Udacity for the course and [Figure Eight](https://appen.com/resources/datasets/) for the dataset.